AlexWeinreb/osc_larva/README.md

 ml dSQ; dsq --job-file joblists/step_2a_gam.dsq.txt  --cpus-per-task 1 --mem 15G --time 00:20:00 --partition day
 ```

-Notes:
-* i=60, cell_type="sperm" failed, was rerun manually (same parameters, unclear why it failed)
+Notes older versions:
 * previously used pseudotimeDE at this step, along with filtering on curve shape as step 3.
 No longer useful: most/all genes appear DE with pseudotime, replace with simple GAM and curve shape filtering.
 Keeping state of repo at that point in branch `pseudotimede`.
 * used binomial fit in some versions, later used NB-GAM on raw counts without offset, and Gaussian GAM on SCT data
-* bootstraps on dtw in previous version: wasn't obviously a better predictor than the dtw distance itself
+* bootstraps on dtw in previous version: CI wasn't obviously a better predictor than the dtw distance itself